ycs77/headlessui-float/packages/headlessui-float-vue/README.md

 ## Arrow

-First import the `<FloatArrow>` component, and palce it inside the floating element, then add the class:
+First import the `<FloatArrow>` component, and put it inside the floating element, then add the class:

 ```html
 <Popover>